mailru/easyjson/README.md

 allocations and usage by deduplicating strings in memory, at the expense of slightly increased CPU usage.

-This will work effectively only for `string` fields being decoded have frequently the same value (e.g. if you have a string field that can only assume a small number of possible values).
+This will work effectively only for `string` fields being decoded that have frequently the same value (e.g. if you have a string field that can only assume a small number of possible values).